 Where is the best place to put my propagated plant?

-Your propagated plant should be placed in a bright location but out of direct sunlight.
+Your propagated plant should be placed in a location that receives bright indirect sunlight.
+Keep your new plants out of direct sunlight.
 Too much sun can damage the leaves of your new plant.

 What should I do if my propagated plant starts to wilt?